Dream (2023 film): Synopsis

 After football player Hong-dae (Park Seo-joon) is involved in an unexpected incident and receives disciplinary probation, he is appointed the coach for a special national soccer team.
-The team consists of homeless people who have never even held a ball before, and will compete in the Homeless World Cup.
+The team consists of homeless people, some of whom have never even handled a ball before, or they exhibit eccentric and challenging behaviour.
+They aim to compete in the international Homeless World Cup.